Revisiting Process versus Product Metrics: a Large Scale Analysis: RESULTS

-As to where we differ from the prior analytics in-the-small study, with the exception of AUC, the median results of Random Forest are clearly better than anything else.
-That is, unlike the Rahman et al. analytics in-the-small study, we would argue that it is very important which learner is used to for analytics in-the-large.
+As to where we differ from the prior analytics in-the-small study, Random Forest with process metrics is statistically significantly better (achieving different statistical rank in Scott-Knott test) than any learner in all performance measure, other than Popt20 and IFA.
+In the case of Popt20 and IFA, all learners achieve the same statistical ranking from the Scott-Knott test.
+With these results we need to keep in mind, the Logistic Regression, Naive Bayes, and Support Vector Machine were tuned using hyper-parameter optimization, while the result for Random Forest was using default parameters.
+Thus the hyper-parameter tuned Logistic Regression and Support Vector Machine models were much costlier to build (256 hours for hyper-parameter tuned Support Vector Machine for vs 10 hours for default Random Forest).
+So, unlike the Rahman et al. analytics in-the-small study, we would argue that it is very important which learner is used to for analytics in-the-large.
 Certain learning in widespread use such as Naive Bayes, Logistic Regression, and Support Vector Machines may not be the best choice for reasoning from hundreds of software projects.
 Rather, we would recommend the use of Random Forests.

-Before going on, we comment on three more aspects of these results.
-Firstly, we see no evidence of any added value of combining process and product metrics.
-If we compare the (P+C) results to the (P) results, there is no case in Figure~\ref{fig:learner_performance_1} and Figure~\ref{fig:learner_performance_2} and Figure~\ref{fig:learner_performance_3} where process but product metrics do better than just using process metrics.
+We also performed a small experiment to see if certain metrics only capture certain defects as part of this study.
+We analyzed the defects that are only captured by process metrics vs the defects that are only captured by product metrics.
+Looking into our results, we see that: \bi \item Process metrics capture nearly all the defects; evidence: see the very high recall scores for Random Forest process metrics in Figure~\ref{fig:learner_performance_1}. \item As to product metrics, they tended to miss many defects; observe how, for all learners in Figure~\ref{fig:learner_performance_1}, the product metrics recall are much lower than than the process metrics.
+For example. in the case of Random Forests, we found that the product metrics missed 48\% of the defects found by process metrics, \ei

+On the other hand, there are indeed a small number of defects captured by product metrics and not process metrics.
+But this case is definitely in the minority (less than 1\% in all our studies).
+Hence we say that process metrics are superior at finding nearly all types of defects in a software system, while product metrics are not able to do that.